 \section{Conclusion}

-In this work, we present FreeSplatter, a highly scalable framework for pose-free sparse-view reconstruction.
-By leveraging a single-stream transformer architecture and predicting multi-view Gaussian maps in a unified frame, FreeSplatter enables both high-fidelity 3D modeling and instant camera pose estimation.
-We provide two model variants for both object-centric and scene-level reconstruction, both showing superior recontruction qulity and pose estimation accuracy.
-FreeSplatter also exhibits great potential in enhancing the productivity of downstream applications like text/image-to-3D content creation, which can liberate users from dealing with complex camera poses.
+FreeSplatter presents a scalable framework for pose-free sparse-view reconstruction.
+Leveraging a single-stream transformer architecture and unified-frame Gaussian map prediction, the framework delivers both high-fidelity 3D reconstruction and efficient camera pose estimation.
+Its two specialized variants, designed for object-centric and scene-level reconstruction, achieve superior performance in terms of both reconstruction quality and pose accuracy.
+Additionally, FreeSplatter shows significant potential in boosting the productivity of downstream applications such as text/image-to-3D content creation, freeing users from the complexities associated with camera pose handling.

-\textbf{Limitations.} Despite the promising performance of FreeSplatter, its pre-training stage relies on depth data, making it non-trivial to be trained on datasets with no depth labels, \emph{e.g.}, RealEstate10K and MVImgNet~\citep{yu2023mvimgnet}.
-Besides, FreeSplatter requires two distinct model variants to deal with object-centric and scene-level reconstructions, while a unified model for both tasks would be preferred.
-We leave this as the future work.